felixhe97/natty/README.txt

 FLOW input file: ip:port

 For each line/ip:port of FLOW, will return the mapping as specified in NAT, else returns no mapping message.
+Output will appear in file named OUTPUT.

 Implementation Details: